elifiner/autoprompter/README.md

 python app.py
 ```

-5. Open your web browser and navigate to `http://localhost:5000`
+5. Open your web browser and navigate to `http://localhost:8000`

 ## Usage

 1. Enter or paste your script into the text area
-2. Click "Start Teleprompter" to begin
+2. Click "Start" to begin
 3. Start reading the text
 4. The application will highlight words as you speak them
 5. Click "Stop" when you're finished